If you’re a printer or decorator who’s not offering promotional products to your customers, you’re leaving a ton of money on the table.

-6. Offer customized web stores that include promo products.
+6. Offer customized web stores that include promotional products.

-Lots of decorators create and maintain online stores for customers that range from schools to large, nationwide corporate customers.
-(In case you didn’t know, InkSoft Stores lets you build, maintain and fulfill all orders for your clients via an easy-to-use interface.)
+Lots of decorators create and maintain online stores for customers.
+Those e-commerce storefronts range from schools to large, nationwide corporate customers who need web-to-print solutions.
+(In case you didn’t know, InkSoft Stores lets you build, maintain and fulfill all orders for your clients via an easy-to-use e-commerce interface.)